samuelzyx/JavaPractices/QuestionsInterview/MockInterviewQuestions/Questions.md

 Difference beetween System.out System.err and System.in?

 - System.out is used to print messages in terminal
-- System.out is used to print error messages in terminal
+- System.err is used to print error messages in terminal
 - System.in is used to capture entry values from the keyboard

 Syntax on how to create a linked list and a vector in Java?